afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 - Standard-sized perfboard 28x6 holes.
 - MCP23017 GPIO expander: x2.
-- Dupond pin headers (male or female): x48.
+- Dupond pin headers (male or female): x50.
 - Thin wire.

 #### External wiring for the GPIO expanders

-- Attach `3V3`, `SCL` and `SCA` to the corresponding pins at the DevKit board (same tag).
+- Attach `SCL` and `SCA` to the corresponding pins at the DevKit board (same tag).
-- There are many redundant `GND` (ground) pin headers.
-Attach one to the DevKit board or power source (same tag).
+- There are many redundant `GND` (ground) and `3V3` pin headers.
+Attach one of each to the DevKit board (same tag).
   Use the others as you wish, or leave unattached.
+A suggestion:
+  - Redundant `GND` pins may be attached to switches (one terminal), rotary encoders (`COM` terminal) or potentiometers (right or left terminal).
+  - Redundant `3V3` pins may be attached to potentiomers (right or left terminal, the opposite to `GND`).
 - For components (switches, funky switches, etc.), follow the same rules as for analog multiplexers (see above).

 #### I2C Addressing